Blendify/blender-manual/trunk/blender_docs/manual/editors/text_editor.rst

 - :kbd:`Ctrl-C` - Copies the marked text into the text clipboard.
 - :kbd:`Ctrl-X` - Cuts out the marked text into the text clipboard.
-- :kbd:`Ctrl-V` - Pastes the text from the clipboard at the cursor location in the Text window.
+- :kbd:`Ctrl-V` - Pastes the text from the clipboard at the cursor location in the Text editor.
 - :kbd:`Ctrl-D` - Duplicate the current line.
 - :kbd:`Tab` - Indent the selection.
 - :kbd:`Shift-Tab` - Un-indent the selection.
-- :kbd:`Shift-Ctrl-Alt-S` - Saves unsaved text as a text file, a *File Browser* window appears.
+- :kbd:`Shift-Ctrl-Alt-S` - Saves unsaved text as a text file, a *File Browser* editor appears.
 - :kbd:`Alt-S` - Saves an already open file.
-- :kbd:`Alt-O` - Loads a text, a *File Browser* window appears.
+- :kbd:`Alt-O` - Loads a text, a *File Browser* editor appears.
 - :kbd:`Alt-P` - Executes the text as a Python script.
 - :kbd:`Ctrl-Z` - Undo.
 - :kbd:`Ctrl-Shift-Z` - Redo.